cmeyrueix4/CSFtpClient/README.txt

-This project was done in through partner programming.
+This project was done in through pair programming.
 By the end I solidified my understanding on ftp's and how to implement a client through the RFC protocol.
 Additionally I learned how to deal with socket programming.